Auton-Self-Driving/alta/README.md

 export CARLA_9_4_PATH=$HOME/carla96
 conda activate carla9.4_py35

+(Note: We use variable CARLA_9_4_PATH here as well as in the code, but we actually run the CARLA v0.9.6 in the latest version.)

 6b.
 Execute bashrc file if not already done or if conda environment 'carla9.4_py35' is not active.